Fighting Network Rings: Early history

 RINGS was founded by Akira Maeda on May 11, 1991, following the dissolution of Newborn UWF.
 At that time, Maeda and Mitsuya Nagai were the only two people to transfer from UWF, wrestlers such as Kiyoshi Tamura, Hiromitsu Kanehara and Kenichi Yamamoto would later also transfer from UWF International.
+For the early events in 1991, the organization was named Professional Wrestling Network RINGS.